-- A team approach.
 Your child’s care team includes pediatric specialists in medical oncology, radiation oncology, ocular oncology, orthopaedics, surgery, anesthesia, and pain management, as well as highly skilled nurses who specialize in caring for kids with cancer.
 The team also includes psychologists, social workers, and dietitians, and we bring in experts from other pediatric specialties as needed.
-We draw from all resources and expertise at Duke Health.
+We draw from all of the resources and expertise at Duke Health.

-- Personalized treatment for your child.
-We use advanced diagnostic testing to identify the type of cancer and if it’s related to a genetic change.
+We use advanced diagnostic testing to identify the type of cancer and whether it’s related to a genetic change.
 This allows us to develop a treatment that’s specific to that type of cancer and create a follow-up plan for long-term cancer screening based on your child’s genetic makeup.
 We use a full range of tests to design a treatment that offers your child the best results.
 Tests may include blood and bone marrow testing, biopsies, and imaging exams such as ultrasound, MRI, and PET.

-- You’ll be well-informed about what to expect.
 You’ll receive clear information about your child's condition, treatment options, and side effects so you can make informed decisions.
-We offer a wide range of services to help -- emotional support for the entire family, help with coordinating your child’s care, and much more.
+We offer a wide range of services to help: emotional support for the entire family, help with coordinating your child’s care, and much more.
 We're here to support you and offer guidance whenever you need us.